LeeMorinUCF/QMB6358F23/demo_05_function_design/README.md

 It seems like a lot of work to do to prepare to write one line of code.
-With more elaborate functions, having clearly stated the examples, header and description, you should be clear about what it is you will compute and the planning will pay off.
+With more elaborate functions, having clearly stated the examples, header and description, you should be clear about what it is you will compute and that planning will pay off.